prushforth/filehandling-mapml-geojson/README.md

 > Note: This feature is [desktop only](https://developer.mozilla.org/en-US/docs/Web/Manifest/file_handlers#browser_compatibility)

+## GeoJSON is a simple format for encoding location of objects in JSON for use in maps

+## MapML is a declarative extension of HTML to include maps and layers

 ## File Handling in manifest.json
 In the file manager and the desktop view of most operating systems, there is a file handling UI that directs the user to use a certain app to handle the chosen file.
 Previously, this was limited to native app installations, but now, it's possible for web applications to register handlers tied to PWAs that will handle files matching certain extension patterns.